 \textit{Acknowledgments:} The authors thank Kai Cieliebak, Georg Frenck and Misha Gromov for helpful comments.
-They gratefully acknowledge support by the SPP 2026 ``Geometry at Infinity'' funded by the DFG and for support by the IAS Princeton, by the Sapienza Universit\`a di Roma and by the University of Augsburg and the University of Potsdam.
+They gratefully acknowledge support by the SPP 2026 ``Geometry at Infinity,'' funded by the DFG, and by the IAS Princeton, the Sapienza Universit\`a di Roma, and the University of Augsburg and the University of Potsdam.
 B.~H.\ was supported by the Hausdorff Research Institute for Mathematics.